Sunday NFL Countdown: Format and history

 On September 13, 2015, Sunday NFL Countdown was shortened from 3 hours to 2 hours, due to a new Sunday edition of NFL Insiders being aired in the 10 a.m. to 11 a.m.
 ET time slot.
 Therefore, Sunday NFL Countdown was moved down an hour to 11 a.m.
 ET.
 On September 10, 2017, Sunday NFL Countdown moved back to the 10 a.m.
 ET time slot and became a 3-hour program once again, resulting in the cancellation of NFL Insiders: Sunday Edition after 2 seasons.

 The show usually originates from Bristol, but it originates in the city hosting the Super Bowl for its Super Bowl edition.
 On November 20, 2016, the show originated from Mexico City, which was hosting the Monday Night Football game the following night between the Houston Texans and Oakland Raiders.
-In January 2017, ESPN announced that Berman would leave the show at the end of the 2016-17 season, ending his 31-year tenure as host of this program.
-Berman was replaced with Samantha Ponder, who had previously co-hosted and contributed to College GameDay from 2012–2016.
+In January 2017, ESPN announced that Berman would leave the show at the end of the 2016–17 season, ending his 31-year tenure as host of this program.
+Berman was replaced with Sam Ponder, who had previously co-hosted and contributed to College GameDay from 2012 to 2016.

 On September 13, 2020, Sunday NFL Countdown moved from Bristol to the network's South Street Seaport studios in New York City.
 Its sister Monday night show followed the next day.
 Both Sunday NFL Countdown and Monday Night Countdown now share the same studio with another ESPN show, First Take.
+Monday Night Countdown went back on the road in 2021, but still aired from Seaport occasionally.
+Sunday NFL Countdown moved back to Bristol during the 2023 season after ESPN started scaling back on production at Seaport.
+Monday Night Countdown followed suit for select weeks including doubleheader weeks.

+On August 20, 2024, ESPN named Mike Greenberg, host of the network's weekday morning show, Get Up, as the new host of Sunday NFL Countdown.
+He replaced Samantha Ponder (the show's previous host), who, along with Robert Griffin III, were both terminated from ESPN earlier that month.